Here are some other ways to require enforcement of IDEA within your school. And, some tips about what to do.

 This approach can take a full year or more, but top down changes tend to stick.
 Connect with other parents and bring them with you to the meetings.

 It is simple to file an OCR complaint and OCR is usually quick to respond.
 Again, have as much concrete information as you can.
-It will certainly get the attention of a School Superintendent if s/he gets a phone call from an attorney from the Office of Civil Rights.
+It will certainly get the attention of a School Superintendent if s/he gets a phone call from an attorney from the Office for Civil Rights.

 4. Arrange for advocacy training.